syncfusion-content/uwp-docs/uwp/Radial-Menu/Icon.md

----
+﻿---
 layout: post
-title: Icon in UWP Radial Menu control | Syncfusion
+title: Icon in UWP Radial Menu | Syncfusion®
-description: Learn here all about Icon support in Syncfusion UWP Radial Menu (SfRadialMenu) control and more.
+description: Customize the center icon of the UWP Radial Menu control using the Icon property with images and custom visual elements.
 platform: uwp
 control: SfRadial Menu
 documentation: ug